datanav/docs/technical/tripletex-zohocrm.rst

      - "string"

-Tripletex Customer person to Zohocrm Contact
+Tripletex Customer person to ZohoCRM Contact
 --------------------------------------------
-removed person customers for now until that pattern is resolved, it  will be synchronized with a Zohocrm Contact.
+removed person customers for now until that pattern is resolved, it  will be synchronized with a ZohoCRM Contact.

-Once a link between a Tripletex Customer person and a Zohocrm Contact is established, it will keep in sync between the two systems, regardless of where it is edited.
+Once a link between a Tripletex Customer person and a ZohoCRM Contact is established, it will keep in sync between the two systems, regardless of where it is edited.

-The following properties are synchronized between a Tripletex Customer person and a Zohocrm Contact:
+The following properties are synchronized between a Tripletex Customer person and a ZohoCRM Contact:

 .. list-table::
    :header-rows: 1

    * - Tripletex Customer person Property
-     - Zohocrm Contact Property
+     - ZohoCRM Contact Property
-     - Zohocrm Data Type
+     - ZohoCRM Data Type
    * - deliveryAddress.city
      - Mailing_City
      - "string"